trinib/furniture_ui/.github/ISSUE_TEMPLATE/Feature.md

 ---
-name: Feature/Fixes
+name: A Feature/Fix
-about: Recommend a feature or fix
+about: Recommend a features or fixes
 title: ''
 labels: ''
 assignees: ''